New Algorithms for Discrete-Time Parameter Estimation: Stability and Convergence Analysis for Algorithm 1

 \subsection{Boundedness of $\Gamma_k$}

 One of the major contributions of this paper is the adjustment of the time-varying learning rate matrix $\Gamma_k$ in \eqref{eq:2}.
-Unlike covariance resetting, \eqref{eq:2} allows the linear part and the quadratic part to automatically balance each other so that $\Gamma_k$ is always bounded, under conditions of persistent excitation.
+The update in \eqref{eq:2} allows the linear part and the quadratic part to automatically balance each other so that $\Gamma_k$ is always bounded under conditions of persistent excitation.
 In this section we will show this result formally.

 We first consider the scalar case of \eqref{eq:2}, given by

 where

 Let $\gamma_{\max} > 0$ and